-CODE EXAMPLE 11: Simulator and estimator for model-based bootstrapping of the Pareto distribution.
+Code Example 12: Simulator and estimator for model-based bootstrapping of the Pareto distribution.

-periods, the upper tail of the distribution of income and wealth follows a power law, with the exponent varying as money is more or less concentrated among the very richest individuals and households7.
-Figure 6.2 shows the distribution of net worth for the 400 richest Americans in 2003.
+of personal wealth.
+Approximately, but quite robustly across countries and timeperiods, the upper tail of the distribution of income and wealth follows a power law, with the exponent varying as money is more or less concentrated among the very richest individuals and households7.
+Figure 6.2 shows the distribution of net worth for the 400 richest Americans in 20038.